 I chat about my first impression of Seoul in my Facebook video and IGTV.
 You can watch it below:

 If you don’t know what is IGTV – It is a new video function on Instagram.
-I’m still sceptical about it because so far, I find its user interface not very friendly.
+I’m still skeptical about it because so far, I find its user interface not very friendly.
 We’ll see how it goes.

 I’ll be off to Singapore and Bali in a few days.
 Make sure you’ve followed me on Facebook, Instagram, and Twitter, so you don’t miss an update!